ThePython10110/ExchangeClone/README.md

 </details>

 ### Features that I plan on adding eventually:
-* As soon as Minetest 5.8 comes out, better textures for armor...
+* ~~As soon as Minetest 5.8 comes out, better textures for armor...~~ Don't want to limit it to 5.8
 * Divining Rods
 * Rings (I'll probably add a new PESA-like item for holding rings)
     * Archangel's Smite (arrows will not track targets, MineClone only)